$E$-theory is compactly assembled

 This finishes the proof of \cref{wreig90wregfwerf}. \end{proof}

 We now show that the functor $\asGc$ from \eqref{543t445ts} satisfies the universal property required in \cref{wrejgioweferfw1}.
 The superscript $\cfil$ indicates countable filtered colimit preserving functors. \begin{prop} The functor $\asGc:G\nCalg_{\sepa}\to \AsGc$ is homotopy invariant and preserves countable filtered colimits.
-Moreover, for any $\infty$-category $\bC$ admitting countable filtered colimits the pull-back along {$\asGc$} induces an equivalence \end{prop}\begin{proof} The functor {$\asGc$} is homotopy invariant since the first functor $L_{h}$ in \eqref{543t445ts} is so. {In order to show that $\asG$ preserves countable filtered colimits we} consider a system $(A_n)_{n \in \nat}$ in $G\nCalg_{\sepa}$.
-We must show that the comparison map
+Moreover, for any $\infty$-category $\bC$ admitting countable filtered colimits the pull-back along {$\asGc$} induces an equivalence \end{prop}\begin{proof} The functor {$\asGc$} is homotopy invariant since the first functor $L_{h}$ in \eqref{543t445ts} is so. {In order to show that {$\asGc$} preserves countable filtered colimits we} consider a system $(A_n)_{n \in \nat}$ in $G\nCalg_{\sepa}$.
+We {then observe} that the comparison map

-is an equivalence.
-Here the first equivalence holds since $R$ commutes with countable filtered colimits by \cref{wreig90wregfwerf}.\ref{regkopwergerferfrewfw2}, and the marked map is an equivalence since it is obtained by applying $R$ to a morphism of the form \eqref{wefwefwefqewf} from the set $W_{R}$.
+is an equivalence. {In fact, the map marked by $!$ is an} equivalence since $R$ commutes with countable filtered colimits by \cref{wreig90wregfwerf}.\ref{regkopwergerferfrewfw2}. {Furthermore, the map marked by $!!$} is an equivalence since it is obtained by applying $R$ to a morphism of the form \eqref{wefwefwefqewf} from the set $W_{R}$.

 In order to verify the universal properties we analyse the corresponding universal properties of all three functors appearing in \eqref{543t445ts}.
 Since $R$ is a {Dwyer}-Kan localization we have an equivalence Since $R$ preserves countable filtered colimits this equivalence restricts to an equivalence